nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Listing all shows: `list`

-**Description:** Want to view all your shows at once?
+**Description:** Wanting to view all your shows at once?
 Display a list of shows in Trackermon's show list!

 **Format:** `list`